 Christian missionaries and NGOs in the north cannot operate safely – there is a real danger of being attacked or abducted by extremists.

 Mali has gone through great political instability in the last few years, and the leadership vacuum has strengthened the Islamic extremist groups and expanded their territory.
 This has put Christians at greater risk of violence in various parts of the country.
 Militant Islamic extremists abduct people, including Christians, and kill them or keep them in sexual slavery.
 Others are put under pressure to join the groups, where they will be forcibly converted to Islam and made to fight.
 Some Christian parents send their sons away to safer areas to try to protect them.

 “One day, while my husband was on a business trip, he was gunned down.
 He was killed for his faith… I have no idea what happened to his body.”
 Naomi, whose husband was killed by jihadists

 Believers from a Muslim background are particularly vulnerable to rejection and intimidation from their families.
-Like Naomi, who had to flee her home in the north and lived in a camp for internally displaced people in Bamako, Mali’s capital.
+Like Naomi (name changed), who had to flee her home in the north after her husband was murdered, and lived in a camp for internally displaced people in Bamako, Mali’s capital.
 She was there for several years – but your prayers and support meant that Open Doors partners were able to find her a home when the camp closed.

-She still faces persecution from her Muslim neighbours and some family members but, wonderfully, in the past year three of her sisters have stopped opposing her and have become Christians themselves!
+She still faces persecution from her Muslim neighbours and some family members, but in the past year three of her sisters have stopped opposing her and have become Christians themselves!
 “I never retaliated or drove them out of my home.
 Instead, I showed them love.
 The love we showed them has won them over to Christ,” says Naomi.

 Please keep praying for your brothers and sisters in Mali.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.